ernesto1/monochrome/README.md

 If you are new to conky, this [project's wiki page](https://github.com/ernesto1/monochrome/wiki) has  helpful guides to show you how to customize the conky configs to your system.

 ### Glass theme
+Conky reflects how your system is connected to the internet, wether it is through wifi or ethernet.
+Different states are used to show how your laptop is consuming power.

 ![desktop 2560px](images/screenshots/glass.jpg)

 ### Compact theme
-Conky reflects how your system is connected to the internet, wether it is through wifi or ethernet.
-Different states to show how your laptop is consuming power.

 ![compact](images/screenshots/compact.jpg)

 ### Widgets | small